Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Louisiana State University

-Restrictions: Pre-approval from EHS required for all flights.
-Tiger Stadium TFR active during football games.
+Restrictions: Pre-approval from Environmental Health & Safety required before any campus flight.
+Tiger Stadium TFR during LSU football games.
 No flights over campus buildings.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.